December is one of the most magical times of the year to be in the United States! And these are the best places to visit in the USA in December!

 Reasons to visit Asheville in December: the Biltmore is beautiful during the holidays, North Carolina Arboretum tree lighting

 In North Carolina’s Blue Ridge Mountains sits Asheville, a city with historic architecture and beautiful, natural scenery.
-It is a great places to visit in the USA in December!
+It is a great place to visit in the USA in December!

 The North Carolina Arboretum is a free arboretum and botanical garden of a variety of different plants from around the world and has a winter lights show, which includes the lighting of a massive Christmas tree.